Integrating New Team Members

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Ashley Halsey is a writer at Nursing assignments and Gum essays.
+Ashley Halsey is a writer at Nursing Assignments.
 As a professional writer, she has been involved in many writing projects nationwide.
 In her spare time, she would guest-talk at various business training courses.